populationgenomics/team-docs/onboarding_documentation/technical_documentation/analyst_tutorial/analyst_tutorial.md

 4. Performs an ancestry analysis.
 5. Plots the results of the ancestry analysis.

-While the large-cohort pipeline includes additional stages, for the purpose of this tutorial, we will only execute up to and including the Ancestry stage, which carries out Principal Component Analysis (PCA).
+While the `large cohort` pipeline includes additional stages, for the purpose of this tutorial, we will only execute up to and including the Ancestry stage, which carries out Principal Component Analysis (PCA).

-For a description of what each stage of the `large-cohort` pipeline does, please see the `large-cohort` pipeline documentation [here](https://github.com/populationgenomics/production-pipelines#large-cohort-workflow)
+For a description of what each stage of the `large cohort` pipeline does, please see the `large cohort` pipeline documentation [here](https://github.com/populationgenomics/production-pipelines#large-cohort-workflow)

 ## Table of Contents
 - [1.
 Getting test data](#getting-test-data)